 - Instead of focusing on variety for variety’s sake, I needed to perform pieces that showcased my distinctive skillset, the things I do uniquely well.
 My core skills are:

-- Accompanying myself on lute (I will never be a concert-level lutenist, but I know almost no bards who actually accompany their own singing on Elizabethan lute pieces in high-pressure environments).
+- Accompanying myself on lute (I will never be a concert-level lutenist, but I know very few bards who accompany their own singing on Elizabethan lute pieces in high-pressure environments).

 - Creating witty, humorous filks that scan beautifully and surprise the audience.